wingywing/indie-guide/README.md

+I used Claude to fix a security vulnerability and now it added itself as a contributor even though all code here was handwritten before AI was cool :(

 # An Indie Guide to The IndieWeb
 A simple guide to the IndieWeb by WIng Pang!
 Please let me know how I can improve this and feel free to add upon it as well.